What is Commercial Auto Insurance and What does it cover?

 Whether you’re delivering food, hauling equipment, or transporting clients, using a vehicle for business purposes comes with added risk, and personal auto insurance won’t cover it.
 That’s where commercial auto insurance comes in.
-If you’re a business owner in Minnesota or South Dakota, you may be legally required to carry commercial coverage.
+If you’re a business owner in Minnesota or South Dakota, you may be legally required to carry commercial insurance coverage.
 But even if you’re not, failing to protect your business vehicles could expose you to costly lawsuits and uncovered losses.

 At First State Insurance, we help local businesses—from solo contractors in Worthington to growing delivery fleets in Sioux Falls—secure the right protection for their vehicles.
 In this guide, we’ll explain what commercial auto insurance is, what it covers, and why it’s essential for your business.